NLnetLabs/unbound/doc/unbound.conf.rst

     If no tags are specified the policies from this clause will be applied for all clients.

+.. _unbound.conf.tsig-key:

+TSIG Key Options
+^^^^^^^^^^^^^^^^^

+The **tsig-key:** clauses specify the TSIG keys that are used.
+There can be multiple **tsig-key:** clauses, with each specifying a different key.
+Each key has a name, algorithm and secret key material.

+TSIG keys are shared secrets.
+Both sides of the connection share the secret information.
+Also they must both use the same name for the key, and same algorithm.

+With ``include: "key.conf"`` it is possible to put the declaration of the key or some lines of it in an external file from the main configuration file.
+It can also be used without such an include, with it the config statements and key material can be put in separate files.

+@@UAHL@unbound.conf.tsig-key@name@@: *"<key name>"*
+    Name of the TSIG key.
+    The key name is transferred in DNS wireformat in the TSIG record, and is used to reference the TSIG key from where it is configured to be used.

+@@UAHL@unbound.conf.tsig-key@algorithm@@: *<algorithm name>*
+    Name of the algorithm to use with this TSIG key.
+    This can be md5, sha1, sha224, sha256, sha384 or sha512.

+@@UAHL@unbound.conf.tsig-key@secret@@: *"<base64 blob>"*
+    The secret contents is a base64 string.
+    A way to get random base64 bytes is e.g. from ``dd if=/dev/random of=/dev/stdout count=1 bs=32 | base64``

 Memory Control Example
 ----------------------